openstack/glance-specs/specs/api/v2/image-metadata-api-v2.rst

 **PUT /v2/images/{image\_id}/tags/{tag}**

-The the tag you want to add should be encoded into the request URI.
+The tag you want to add should be encoded into the request URI.
 For example, to tag image e7db3b45-8db7-47ad-8109-3fb55c2c24fd with 'miracle', you would **PUT /v2/images/e7db3b45-8db7-47ad-8109-3fb55c2c24fd/tags/miracle**.
 The